carpentries-incubator/managing-computational-projects/episodes/files/09-rdm.md

 :::::: callout
 ## Plan for reproducible research

 When planning a reproducible analysis, your data management plan will change.
 Because you want to avoid any manual wrangling of the data (copy-paste, analysis in excel, ...), you need to take particular care of the format of the raw data, making it if possible computer readable with the programming language you will be using.
+Keep the raw data as raw as possible so that errors can be avoided and calculations can be changed.
 Also when a software provide you with both raw data and pre-analysed data, you should consider early which file you will be using in your analysis (in most cases, using the raw data will make your analysis more robust and easier to reuse for other researchers).
 Also information may be lost when transforming the raw data, so make new versions and keep the original file safe.

 ::::::